pratteekshaurya1994/FinancePeerTaskComplete/README.md

 Start the dev server with `react-native start`

-Run "yarn run-android" to build the application on your emulator
+Run `yarn run-android` to build the application on your emulator